Hakuverse/BRG30-ISEA-Labs/README.md

 Other qualitative factors that could influence the selection includes, Print quality, the inkjet printer produces color output while the laser printer is monochrome only.
 Print Speed, the laser is at 32ppm which is 3x more faster than the inkjet at around 10ppm, which matters in a busy office environment.
 Noise, laser printers tends to be louder during printing than inkjets.

-For a large workgroup printer, I would prioritise a few points, High monthly duty cycle to handle heavy workloads without wear, High yield tonner options to minimise per page costs and reduce the changing frequency, Network connectivity for shared multiple users, Large paper capacity trays to reduce the need to refill frequently, Energy efficiency rating to save electricity and the Total cost of ownership per page.
+For a large workgroup printer, I would prioritize a few points, High monthly duty cycle to handle heavy workloads without wear, High yield tonner options to minimize per page costs and reduce the changing frequency, Network connectivity for shared multiple users, Large paper capacity trays to reduce the need to refill frequently, Energy efficiency rating to save electricity and the Total cost of ownership per page.

 ============================================================================================